henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 The second task approaches the question of objects and information from the other side.
 It's modelled after the real life problem of sometimes not knowing which objects is connected to which data-set.
 The player is tasked with finding the correct corresponding object to a data-set.
 Additionally the player is given a picture of four different mortars, out of which they have to choose the correct one.
 The data-set contains a visual description, from which the player has to conclude the correct mortar.

 In this exercise the player is confronted with the question what information data-set can and cannot give.
 In the game the choice the player makes out of the four different mortars makes no difference to the later stages of the game.
-This initially seems like laziness but there is a underlying thought.
-The task represents the real life problem of simply having no confirmation.
-Sometimes there is no way to definitely know if a certain object fits to a certain data-set.
+This initially might seem like laziness but there is a underlying thought.
+The task represents the real life problem of most times simply not having a confirmation.
+There often is no way to definitely know if a certain object fits to a certain data-set.

 #### Task 3 (Pages 1.4.1-3)